Two-level preconditioning for Ridge Regression

-If the size of the coarse level remains large, iterative solvers should be used on that level.
-The use of iterative solvers on coarser levels as preconditioner for the finer levels requires flexible preconditioning.
-Flexible variants for GMRES and CG are available and given in respectively Algorithm \ref{alg:fpgmres} and Algorithm \ref{alg:fpcg} \cite{saad1993flexible,notay2000flexible}.
-These flexible iterative solvers allow for the coarse level to be solved inexactly and hence even recursive multilevel Krylov-based cycles are possible \cite{notay2008recursive}.
-A thre\text{e-}level preconditioner could use flexible CG on the fine level preconditioned by CG on the medium level which in turn is preconditioned by a Cholesky decomposition on the coarsest level.
+Since we propose the use of a non-stationary smoother, flexible preconditioning is required.
+Flexible variants for GMRES \cite{saad1993flexible} and CG are available with Flexible CG given in Algorithm \ref{alg:fpcg} \cite{notay2000flexible}.
+These flexible iterative solvers allow for the coarser levels to be solved inexactly and hence even recursive multilevel Krylov-based cycles are possible \cite{notay2008recursive}.
+In theory, it is possible to create a multilevel preconditioner.
+In practice, however, it is more efficient to only use the coarsest level and skip the intermediate levels as experimentally shown in Section \ref{sect:Experiments}.